 How can standards help protect us from harmful chemicals?

-For chemicals, standard testing methods mean that every lab in the EU will use the same method to test if products contain banned or limited substances.
-Without them, it can be difficult to keep harmful products off the market as testing procedures and results will differ between EU Member States.
+Without standard testing methods, it can be difficult to keep harmful products off the market as testing procedures and results will differ between EU Member States.
+Chemical bans or restrictions are also often delayed when standard testing methods are not in place.

-Some endocrine-disrupting chemicals (EDCs) are already restricted because of their risk to health, and it is likely that more EDCs will be regulated in more products in the future, including ‘forever chemicals’ PFAS.
-To avoid any delays in current or future chemical restrictions, there is an urgent need to develop additional and up-to-date testing standards that are future-proof and replicable in testing laboratories across the EU.
+Some endocrine-disrupting chemicals (EDCs) are already banned or restricted because of their risk to health, and it is likely that more EDCs will be regulated in more products in the future, including ‘forever chemicals’ PFAS.
+Standardisers will kick off work to update or develop new testing standards to support the new legislation.

 ECOS gratefully acknowledges the support of the Broad Reach foundation.
 Views and opinions expressed belong to the author(s) only and do not necessarily reflect those of our funding partners, who cannot be held responsible for them.